Samuel Pepys: Early life

 Bookplate, c.
 1680–1690, with arms of Samuel Pepys: Quarterly 1st & 4th: Sable, on a bend or between two nag's heads erased argent three fleurs-de-lis of the field (Pepys); 2nd & 3rd: Gules, a lion rampant within a bordure engrailed or (Talbot).
 Samuel Pepys was descended from John Pepys who married Elizabeth Talbot, the heiress of Cottenham in Cambridgeshire.
 The Pepys arms are borne by the Pepys family, Earls of Cottenham.

 Pepys was born in Salisbury Court, Fleet Street, London, on 23 February 1633, the son of John Pepys (1601–1680), a tailor, and Margaret Pepys (née Kite; died 1667), daughter of a Whitechapel butcher.
 His great-uncle Talbot Pepys was Recorder and briefly Member of Parliament (MP) for Cambridge in 1625.
 His father's first cousin Sir Richard Pepys was elected MP for Sudbury in 1640, appointed Baron of the Exchequer on 30 May 1654, and appointed Lord Chief Justice of Ireland on 25 September 1655.

 Pepys was the fifth of 11 children, but child mortality was high and he was soon the eldest survivor.
 He was baptised at St Bride's Church on 3 March 1633.
 Pepys did not spend all of his infancy in London; for a while, he was sent to live with nurse Goody Lawrence at Kingsland, just north of the city.
 In about 1644, Pepys attended Huntingdon Grammar School before being educated at St Paul's School, London, c.
 1646–1650.
 He attended the execution of Charles I in 1649.

 Elisabeth de St Michel, Pepys' wife.
 Stipple engraving by James Thomson, after a 1666 painting (now destroyed) by John Hayls.

 In 1650, he went to the University of Cambridge, having received two exhibitions from St Paul's School (perhaps owing to the influence of George Downing, who was chairman of the judges and for whom he later worked at the Exchequer) and a grant from the Mercers' Company.
 In October, he was admitted as a sizar to Magdalene College; he moved there in March 1651 and took his Bachelor of Arts degree in 1654.

 Later in 1654 or early in 1655, he entered the household of one of his father's cousins, Sir Edward Montagu, who was later created the 1st Earl of Sandwich.

 When he was 22, Pepys married 14-year-old Elisabeth de St Michel, a descendant of French Huguenot immigrants, first in a religious ceremony on 10 October 1655 and later in a civil ceremony on 1 December 1655 at St Margaret's, Westminster.

 Illness

-From a young age, Pepys suffered from bladder stones in his urinary tract—a condition from which his mother and brother John also later suffered.
+From a young age, Pepys suffered from bladder stones in his urinary tract—a condition that had also afflicted his mother and his brother John.
 He was almost never without pain, as well as other symptoms, including "blood in the urine" (haematuria).
 By the time of his marriage, the condition was very severe.